Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Processing of NLEFT configurations

-\begin{itemize} \item For each event, one NLEFT configuration is chosen at random for nucleus $A$ and one (independently) for nucleus $B$. \item For each chosen configuration, the center-of-mass position is shifted to the origin, and a random global spatial rotation is applied to generate an isotropic orientation of the intrinsic nuclear shape relative to the beam axis. \item The rotated coordinates are then projected onto the transverse plane to provide the initial positions ${\bf x}_i$ of the nucleons in \trento{}, while the longitudinal coordinates are used only to ensure that no artificial correlations along the beam direction are introduced. \item The spin projection $s_i=\pm1$ assigned to each nucleon in the main text is inherited from the NLEFT configuration by choosing a quantization axis in the body-fixed frame of the nucleus and mapping the corresponding spin eigenvalues onto $\pm1$.
-This procedure preserves the local spin--spin correlations encoded in the NLEFT ensemble. \end{itemize}
+\paragraph{(2) Sampling of nucleon positions.} To obtain continuous nucleon coordinates from the lattice sites, we sample independently a uniform sub-cell displacement $\delta n_\alpha\in[-1/2,\,1/2]$ for each nucleon and each Cartesian direction $\alpha=x,y,z$, and set $n_\alpha' = n_\alpha+\delta n_\alpha$.
+If $n_\alpha'$ falls outside the interval $[0,L)$, it is wrapped back into the box according to periodic boundary conditions.
+We then shift each configuration to its center-of-mass frame using the minimum-image convention and convert to physical units using the lattice spacing $a$.
+The resulting nucleon positions ${\bf x}_i$, together with the spin and isospin labels, are passed to \trento{}, where the entire configuration is randomly rotated event by event to sample isotropic orientations of the intrinsic nuclear shape relative to the beam axis.

+\paragraph{(3) Spin labels and quantization axis.} The NLEFT spin quantum numbers are stored as projections along a fixed quantization axis (an $s_z$-type projection) in each configuration.
+Since \trento{} randomly rotates the full configuration event by event, this quantization direction is effectively sampled isotropically in the laboratory frame.
+We therefore map the stored spin eigenvalues onto two-valued labels $s_i=\pm1$ and use them as the spin inputs entering scalar observables such as $s_i s_j$ and $\mathcal{P}$, thereby preserving the local spin--spin correlations encoded in the NLEFT ensemble.
+The information required to re-project spins onto an independently chosen axis is not available from the stored configurations; any residual dependence on the original quantization convention, if present, should be regarded as a potential systematic uncertainty that we do not quantify in this work.

 The two-nucleon spin-correlation function shown in Fig.~\ref{fig:sisj} is obtained by averaging the product $s_i s_j$ over all pairs of nucleons in the NLEFT ensemble and binning the results as a function of their relative distance $\delta r = |{\bf x}_i-{\bf x}_j|$.
-The same configurations, after random rotations and shifts as described above, are then used as nuclear-structure input to generate the initial conditions of \trento{} events and to compute the event polarizations $\mathcal{P}_{\text{ini}}$ and their fluctuations for $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions.